ucan-wg/invocation/README.md

 ### 3.1.3 Subject

-The OPTIONAL `sub` field is intended for cases where parametrizing a specific agent is important.
-This is especially critical for two parts of the lifecycle:
+The OPTIONAL `sub` field is intended for cases where parameterizing a specific agent is important.
+This is especially critical for two parts of the life cycle:

 1. Specifying a particular `sub` (and thus `aud`) when [enqueuing new Tasks][enqueue] in a Receipt
 2. Indexing Receipts for reverse lookup and memoization

 ### 3.1.4 Nonce

 If present, the REQUIRED `nnc` field MUST include a random nonce expressed in ASCII.
 This field ensures that multiple (non-idempotent) invocations are unique.
-The nonce SHOULD be `""` for Commands that are idempotent (such as determinstic Wasm modules or standards-abiding HTTP PUT requests).
+The nonce SHOULD be `""` for Commands that are idempotent (such as deterministic Wasm modules or standards-abiding HTTP PUT requests).

 ## 3.2 Task